 - Fees: It's important to find out how much the fees are for your course and get advice on funding your studies.
 We recommend using the University's fee lookup tool

-- Entry requirements: good honours degree in materials, metallurgy, chemistry, physics or a related engineering subject from an approved institution
+- Entry requirements: a good honours degree in materials, a physical science (chemistry or physics) or a related engineering subject.
+For equivalent qualifications in your country, click here.

 - English language requirements: overall IELTS grade of 7.0 with a minimum of 6.5 in each component, or equivalent

 - Course accreditation: Course accredited by The Institution of Engineering and Technology (IET), The Energy Institute (EI), The Institute of Materials Minerals and Mining (IoM3) and The Institution of Mechanical Engineers (IMechE).

 The core of each module is one week’s direct teaching at the institution delivering the module, where you would be travelling to, and may include, in addition to lectures, group work, presentation of topics, interactive discussion groups.
 Details of the modules can be found on the NTEC website.